ayazhantn/Data-Analysis-3/assignment-1/README.md

 🤖 Note.
 AI was used to assist with the code for this assignment.

 🤝 Note.
-Note.
 Discussions with Tatyana Yakushina were carried out for this assignment.